 Simple AP setup & WiFi management for Debian-based devices

-RaspAP lets you quickly get a WiFi access point up and running to share the connectivity of many popular Debian-based devices, including the Raspberry Pi.
-Our popular Quick installer creates a known-good default configuration that "just works" on all current Raspberry Pis with onboard wireless.
+RaspAP is feature-rich wireless router software that just works on many popular Debian-based devices, including the Raspberry Pi.
+Our popular Quick installer creates a known-good default configuration in minutes on all current Raspberry Pis with onboard wireless.

 Start with a clean install of the latest release of Raspberry Pi OS (32-bit) Lite.
 The Raspberry Pi OS desktop and 64-bit beta distros are unsupported.